* And some wasps we did upset… – Meghan Pandit *

 Imagine walking into shrubbery and disturbing a wasp nest, and you coming to know about it only when the tiny insects swarm around your legs!
 It happened to me when I was walking in the woods surrounding our hometown along with my son who must have been ten or eleven at that time.
 I often wander off-trail and so we were wearing long trousers in anticipation of walking through grasses and other plant life.
-I was leading and happened to pass between a couple of small bushes, in the process disturbed a wasp nest located somewhere in the foliage.
+We chanced upon a crab that scuttled off behind a stone so we left the trail to go have a closer look at it.
+While passing through a couple of small bushes we disturbed a wasp nest located somewhere in their foliage.
 The creatures that emerged from their home were small but identifiable as wasps.
 I froze and asked my son to do the same, telling him that as long as we stood motionless we would not be perceived as a threat and they won’t sting us.
 So there we stood, trying not to move a muscle, while the winged wonders crawled around on trouser legs.
 Eventually they started going away and soon we were left alone.
 In the wilderness first aid courses that I teach this is what we advocate in the matter of bees and wasps – to not move since any movement from the creature that has disturbed them is perceived as a threat and then they go into fighting mode.

 Every time I do this, i.e., park myself to watch insect life in action, I remember what Dr. T wrote about his experiences in that book.
 He used to sit waiting for a wasp to emerge from a hole in the ground after having deposited its prey and egg in it and run after it as it flew off in search of its next prey.
 He also spent hours sitting on the ground to see how wasps find a nest prepared in advance, shifting landmarks around it, changing the configuration of stones and fallen branches around it, etc. and then waiting to see how a wasp reacted to such changes.
 Once, construction workers nearby spotted this gentleman spend hours sitting on the ground doing nothing only to periodically get up and run around erratically and then return to the same spot again to sit doing nothing.
-They called up the police to report a poor man who seemed to have lost his senses.
+They obviously could not see the wasps that Dr. T was watching and chasing, so they called up the police to report a poor man who seemed to have lost his senses!

-Back home on that day, I pestered my son to write about his ‘encounter’ because it was pretty significant that we had not been stung by a single wasp and I wanted to encourage the habit of writing in him.
-He finally went off in a huff, sat on a window sill, and wrote the following in one sitting.
+Back home after our little jaunt in the hills, I pestered my son to write about his ‘encounter’ because it was pretty significant that we had not been stung by a single wasp and I wanted to encourage the habit of writing in him.
+He finally got tired of my hounding him, went off in a huff to sit on a window sill, and wrote the following in one sitting.

 Poem by Me